jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 The subfolder **Validation** contains pixel-aligned (registered) NIR-RGB image pairs for the purpose of model validation.
 The NIR-RGB image pairs are named as "validation_nnnn_nir.png" and "validation_nnnn_rgb.png" respectively.
 Identical "nnnn" values indicates pairing relationships.

 ### 4. Testing Dataset
 The testing dataset will not be publically available until after the final evaluations of the challenge.
+The testing images will be NIR images of resolution 256\*256.

 ```bash
 ├── NIR_VCIP_Challenge_dataset